Inverting the signature of a path: Introduction

+However, all the approximations schemes used in those works are indirect -- they require a sophisticated transform of the signature via smooth one-forms which involves various limiting processes.
+In addition, even for approximation at any fixed scale and in the setting of smooth paths, these constructions require the use of the \textit{whole signature sequence} rather than any truncation of it.
+Thus, it is hard to turn them into an effective algorithm.

-In the recent article \cite{LX15}, by using a construction from hyperbolic geometry, the authors gave an explicit inversion scheme for piecewise linear paths, together with its stability properties.
-But this scheme makes an essential use of the piecewise linearity of the path, and it is not clear whether it could be extended to more general situations.
+In the recent article \cite{inversion_hyperbolic}, by using a construction from hyperbolic geometry, the authors gave an explicit inversion scheme together with stability properties for piecewise linear paths.
+But this scheme makes an essential use of the piecewise linearity of the path, and it is not clear how it can be extended to more general situations.